gvwilson/fiction/iffy/index.md

 Its gyroscopic gearwheel spinning madly, the little machine scampered up to the ceiling.

-"If that's a bomb---" the sergeant began.
+"If that's a bomb—" the sergeant began.

 "Directional sideband pulse generator," Wales panted as the little machine disappeared around the corner.